-- Students are able to (1) demonstrate an understanding of the theory and technical skills that are needed to communicate science to scientific audiences. and (2) engage non-scientific audiences with scientific topics, by better understanding their needs and experiences.
+Students are able to (1) apply an understanding of the theory and technical skills that are needed to communicate science to different audiences and (2) create material that engages non-scientific audiences with scientific topics by better understanding their needs and experiences..

-- Indicative assessments in this unit are as follows: (1) oral presentation; (2) poster presentation; and (3) podcast.
+Indicative assessments in this unit are as follows: (1) oral presentation; (2) podcast; and (3) video.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Heather Bray

 - Unit rules

 - Lectures: 1 hour recorded content (eg 3 x 20 mins) per week

 Workshops: 1 x 2 hour per week